Updated: Mar 23

 Getting your injury diagnosed and understanding what exactly caused the injury in the first place will stop you from wasting time on treatments and exercises that aren’t appropriate.

-I’m afraid that you cannot get an accurate diagnosis from Google!
-A sports physio is a good person to consult about this as they can:
+Unfortunately you cannot get an accurate diagnosis from Google but it is possible to get one via video call!
+A sports physio is a good person to consult about this, as they can:

-Determine what is wrong by listening to how your injury developed, analysing your training schedule and getting you to perform certain test movements.
-When I see my patients via Skype, I get them to perform a full battery of tests in front of the camera to check their muscle strength and movement patterns.
-I often also get them to film themselves running on a treadmill so that I can play it back in slow motion and identify factors that could have contributed to their injury.
+Determine what is wrong by listening to how your injury developed, analysing your training schedule and getting you to perform certain test movements, all of which can easily be done via video call.
+We get all of our online patients to perform a full battery of tests in front of the camera to check their muscle strength and movement patterns.
+We often also get them to film themselves running on a treadmill so that we can play it back in slow motion and identify factors that could have contributed to their injury.

-A physio will also provide you with a treatment plan that addresses all the aspects including how you should adjust your training and what you need to do to strengthen your body and allow your injury to recover.
+Provide you with a treatment plan that addresses all the aspects, including how you should adjust your training and what you need to do to strengthen your body and allow your injury to recover.

 Step 2: Relative rest

 There’s really no recipe for this.
-I tend to sit with my patients and have a thorough discussion about when they feel pain and what happens with every type of exercise they do and then come up with a plan.
-This plan is also not set in stone – I try and teach my patients how to decide for themselves what is good vs. what should be avoided.
+We tend to have a thorough discussion with our patients about when they feel pain and what happens with every type of exercise they do and then come up with a plan.
+This plan is also not cast in stone – we try and teach our patients how to decide for themselves what is good vs. what should be avoided.

 Relative rest can be a very effective way to maintain your fitness and sanity while actually strengthening your injury!